TruncatedDinoSour/myt/README.md

+# This repository has been migrated to the self-hosted ari-web Forgejo instance: <https://git.ari.lt/ari/myt>
 # Myt

 > A CLI tool for searching and watching videos on youtube with no spyware and MPV and yt-dlp